Haroonabdulrazaq/ror-social-scaffold/README.md

 ### Github Actions

-To make sure the linters' checks using Github Actions work properly, you should follow the next steps:
+To make sure the linters' checks using Github Actions works properly, you should follow the next steps:

 1. On your recently forked repo, enable the GitHub Actions in the Actions tab.
 2. Create the `feature/branch` and push.